Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Drivers can save up to $190 per year just by quoting online well ahead of the renewal date
+• You may be able to save up to $190 per year simply by quoting online in advance

 Rates by Driver Age